hpcaitech/Open-Sora/docs/report_03.md

 7. Temporal attention blocks: we add temporal attention blocks with zero initialized projection layers.
 We train on images for 3k steps.
 8. Temporal blocks only for video with mask strategy: we train the temporal attention blocks only on videos for 38k steps.

 After the above adaptation, we are ready to train the model on videos.
-The adaptation above maintains the original model's ability to generate high-quality images.
+The adaptation above maintains the original model's ability to generate high-quality images, and brings multiple benefits for video generation:

-With rectified flow, we can reduce the number of sampling steps for video from 100 to 30, which greatly reduces the waiting time for inference.
+- With rectified flow, we can accelerate the training and reduce the number of sampling steps for video from 100 to 30, which greatly reduces the waiting time for inference.
+- With qk-norm, the training is more stablized and an aggressive optimizer can be used.
+- With new VAE, the temporal dimension is compressed by 4 times, which makes the training more efficient.
+- With multi-resolution image generation ability, the model can generate videos with different resolutions.

 ## More data and better multi-stage training